chanzuckerberg/redcord/README.md

 Constraints:
 1. The sharded attribute cannot be updated
 2. All queries must have the sharded attribute as a query condition
+3. The sharded attribute cannot be queried alone: `UserSession.where(region: 'u.s.') # error: Redcord::InvalidQuery`
-3. Only equality query conditions are allowed on the sharded attribute: `UserSession.where(region: 'u.s.', ...)`
+4. Only equality query conditions are allowed on the sharded attribute: `UserSession.where(region: 'u.s.', ...)`
-4. Operations cannot be atomic if they operate on different shards
+5. Operations cannot be atomic if they operate on different shards

 ### 8. Monitoring
 Redcord reports metrics to a tracer (for example, [Datadog APM](https://docs.datadoghq.com/tracing/setup/ruby/#manual-instrumentation)) if it is configured.